sjteresi/Blueberry_Network_Rewiring/README.md

 	- Version Control: `doc/TopGO_sessionInfo.txt`

-## Log\_2FC\_Melanie TODO flesh out more at a later date after conferring with Melanie:
-- `module_representation_log_2FC.py`: Filters a set of log 2 FC (fold-change) genes that have a signal for up or down regulation in a given RNA-seq library context.
-Input files derived from analysis generated by Melanie, filtration and subsequent analysis performed by Scott.
-	- Inputs: Folder of tables of columns (blueberry genes, arabidopsis ortholog, E value, Point of Origin, RNA-Seq library context with float value for fold change)
-	- Outputs: 1 file, a table of Module ID and columns of the percent AND number of genes in a given expression context, up or down regulation.

 ##  gene\_stats TODO:
 - `operations.py`: Calculates the percentages of each gene belonging to each identification type.
 Note: this is not used anywhere, and whenever a gene is found by both, Syntenny was chosen.